Greedy People (film)

 Greedy People is a 2024 American crime comedy film directed by Potsy Ponciroli and written by Michael Vukadinovich.
+It follows the misadventures of several lives in a small coast town that end up entangled by a web of lies, which creates a domino effect of retaliatory murders all around greed.
 The film stars Himesh Patel, Lily James, Tim Blake Nelson, Uzo Aduba, Nina Arianda, Jim Gaffigan, Simon Rex and Joseph Gordon-Levitt.

-The film was theatrically released in the United States on August 23, 2024.
+The film had a limited theatrical release in the United States on August 23, 2024 and a streaming release the same day.